-Finding a niche to put your focus on is as easy as just starting, spending some time trying to find different, unique products and learning from the data.
+Finding an evergreen niche to put your focus on is as easy as just starting, spending some time trying to find different, unique products, and learning from the data.

 After all these years you’d think I would have a particular system for finding new niche markets to exploit.
 And, I do.

-In this article, I am going to share with you how I go about finding a new niche to create a store, or to run new designs into.
-You will learn;
+In this article, I am going to share with you how I go about finding a new niche to create a store, or to run new designs (with the likes of Teespring) into.

 - Niche and niche product definition

-- How to use Google trends to find a niche
+- How to use Google trends to find an evergreen niche

 - Tips on finding a Shopify niche

-- How I find and test niches (it’s not as hard as you may think or as in depth)
+- How I find and test evergreen niches (it’s not as hard as you may think or as in-depth)

 By the end of this article, you will be chomping at the bit to get started, armed with the knowledge to take on any niche you desire.

-Every successful store operates in a niche market no matter who they are.
-So what is a niche market?
+Every successful store operates in an evergreen niche market no matter who they are.
+So what is the niche market definition?

 - a small, specialized market for a particular product or service.

 - “The product is very much aimed at a niche market”

 To give you a few niche examples take a look at the following;